Business Employment Dynamics is

 NOTE: First quarter 2013 data were affected by an administrative change to the count of establishments in the education and health services industry.
 A review of the administrative data from which the BED data are derived revealed that certain establishments that provide non-medical, home-based services for the elderly and persons with disabilities had been misclassified in the private households industry (NAICS 814110), which is out of scope for the BED.
 These establishments are now in scope and are classified in services for the elderly and persons with disabilities (NAICS 624120.)
 This non-economic industry code change artificially inflates the data for gross job gains, openings, births, and the net employment change for the following data series: national total private, state total private, the education and health services sector, and firm size class.

-In third quarter 2013, gross job gains from opening and expanding
+In the fourth quarter of 2013, gross job gains from opening and

-private sector establishments were 7.0 million.
-Gross job losses
+expanding private sector establishments were 7.3 million.
+Gross

 - Quarterly Data on Business Employment Dynamics (HTML) (PDF) — this release includes updates for the private sector as a whole and for firm size classes.